Pakistan: New religious body draws ire from rights activists | DW | 15.10.2021

 Pakistan is setting up a new religious body as part of efforts to push for an "Islamic welfare state."
 But activists warn that the new authority could jeopardize the lives of women and religious minorities.

-President Arif Alvi on Thursday issued the ordinance related to the establishment of the RAA.
+President Arif Alvi on Thursday issued the ordinance on the establishment of the RAA.
 The body will be composed of a chairman and six members, with Prime Minister Imran Khan as the patron-in-chief of the committee.

 Khan had announced the government's decision earlier this week, stating that the purpose of the authority was to teach the life of Prophet Muhammad to adults and children.